Can you inherit a housing association tenancy?

-The right for someone to inherit a tenancy when the tenant dies is known as succession.
+The right to inherit a tenancy when the tenant dies is called succession.

-Ask at your housing office if you don't know what type of tenancy it is.
+Ask at your housing office if you do not know what type of tenancy it is.

-Before you can inherit a tenancy, the housing association may ask you to provide evidence of:
+The housing association may ask you to show evidence of:

-The tenancy you inherit will be the same type of tenancy as that of the tenant who died.
-You will pay the same rent and have the same rights as they did.
+The tenancy you inherit will be the same type as the tenant who died.

 Joint housing association tenants

 You automatically become the sole tenant if you have a joint housing association tenancy and the other joint tenant dies.